RodneyShag/Scala/readme.md

 ## References

 Notes are summarized from [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html).
-All sections other than "Implicit Conversions" were well written.
+All sections in their tutorial (other than "Implicit Conversions") were well written.